-As of September 29, 2007, Coach's outstanding long-term debt, including the current portion, was \$2.9 million.
-A hypothetical 10% change in the interest rate applied to the fair value of debt would not have a material impact on earnings or cash flows of Coach.
+As of December 29, 2007, Coach's outstanding debt, including the current portion, was \$17.1 million.
+Of this amount, \$14.2 million, under revolving credit facilities, is subject to interest rate fluctuations.
+As this level of debt and resulting interest expense are not significant, any change in interest rates applied to the fair value of this debt would not have a material impact on the results of operations or cash flows of Coach.